 There's simply no denying the French have style.
 The elegance of this visually appealing resume makes it stand out from a pile of average documents on the HR manager’s desk.

-This is a fine example of how even a single page resume can help you snag a job at Google.
+This is a fine example of how even a single page resume can help you get a job at Google, if it's impactful.

 The only thing that’s missing from the resume are dates of employment.
 This might be the result of an attempt to conceal larger employment gaps from the resume.
 Or just pure negligence of that final check.